 Eye Dominance is your new best friend when it comes to strategy and laser tag!

 Have you heard about ‘ocular dominance’?
 That’s a fancy way to say ‘eye dominance’.
-According to Dictionary.com eye dominance is “ Science is a fascinating thing.
+According to Dictionary.com eye dominance is “a preference for use of one eye rather than the other, due to its acuity”.
+Science is a fascinating thing.
 Having a knowledge of eye dominance can give you a leg up on the competition.

 There are a couple of ways to determine eye dominance but the best I’ve found is a 10 Second Test thanks to WikiHow.
 I practiced it several times and it’s truly amazing.

 10 Second Eye Dominance Test:

 -Point your finger at an object off in the distance.

 -Open it and/or switch to your other eye.

 -If your finger that’s pointing at the object moves, the closed eye is dominant.

 Check out their article here – they have several more in-depth tests if you’re interested.
 Fun fact: when I tried this I started by closing my left eye and when I closed my right eye it looked like I’d moved my finger an inch to the right!
 My right eye is dominant and I plan to close that left one when aiming my laser tag gun!
 Other fun fact: out of the Laser Tag Source team, 2 out of the 3 of us are dominant with our left eyes.